StephanStu/CloudDevOpsEngineerNanodegreeProgram_DeployHighAvailabilityWebAppUsingCloudFormation/README.md

-# My Solution for one Project of Udacity's Cloud DevOps Engineer Nanodegree Program - Deployment of a High-Availability Web App using CloudFormation
+# Udacity's Cloud DevOps Engineer Nanodegree Program: Deployment of a High-Availability Web Application using CloudFormation

-This repository contains my solution for one project of Udacity's Cloud DevOps Engineer Nanodegree Program - The Deployment of a High-Availability Web App using CloudFormation.
+This repository is part of my journey through Udacity's Cloud DevOps Engineer Nanodegree Program.
+The project was rated as passed in April 2020.

-## Project-Requirements: Context
+## Project-Requirements: The _Tech-Case_
 A company is creating a web application.
 Developers will push the latest version of their code in a zip file located in a public S3 Bucket.
 The creation of the infrastructure for this application eeds to be done in an automated fashion so that the infrastructure can be discarded as soon as the testing team finishes their tests and gathers their results.

-## Project-Requirements: Server specs
+## Project-Requirements: Server specifications
 A Launch Configuration is needed for application servers in order to deploy four servers, two located in each of the private subnets.
 The launch configuration will be used by an auto-scaling group.
 Two vCPUs are needed with at least 4GB of RAM.
 The Operating System to be used is Ubuntu 18.
 At least 10GB of disk space are required to avoid running into issues.